Loading Geriatric Case Study

 Feelings of Guilt

 No feelings of hopelessness, helplessness, or hostility; denies any feelings shame, or lack of motivation.
-Endorses some feelings of guilt that he will need help with care if his hands get worse from shaking.
+Endorses some guilty feelings that he will need help with care if his hands get worse from shaking.

 Energy